 Our projection of default applicable to the mortgage portfolio uses an inverse Gaussian distribution characterised by a measure of mean default probability and a variance parameter (coefficient of variation).
-This approach is supported by the high granularity of such assets characterised by 170k residential mortgage loans and 13,433 commercial loans.
+This approach is supported by the high granularity of such assets characterised by 150k residential mortgage loans and 4,608 commercial loans.

-Taking into consideration pool and line by line performance data we established an annual default rate of 0.35% for the residential mortgage loans and 0.57% for the commercial loans.
-The coefficient of variation (CoV) is 75% which reflects a potential affordability shock if margins increased by up to 500bps - in the case a covered bond's refinancing fails.
+Taking into consideration pool and line by line performance data we established an annual default rate of 0.33% for the residential mortgage loans and 0.50% for the commercial loans.
+The coefficient of variation (CoV) is 50%.
 Cures have been disregarded in our stressed scenarios.